Jill Dreves, aka Green Darner

 Debora Martin, aka Sleeper Bear

-Debora leads our Nederbugs workshops during the summer months, workshops for 5-6 year olds.
+Debora leads our Nederbugs workshops for 5-6 year olds and NCAR Fridays workshops for 5-8 year olds during the summer months.
 She loves the outdoors and enjoys sharing her enthusiasm with children.
-She has been with BVSD as an Early Childhood Educator for 15 years, a Volunteer Naturalist with the City of Boulder OSMP for three years, and has been a Volunteer with the Division of Wildlife since 2006.
+She has been with BVSD as an Early Childhood Educator since 1995, a Volunteer Naturalist with the City of Boulder OSMP since 2007, and has been a Volunteer with the Division of Wildlife since 2006.
 “As a long time Educator and Interpreter, I’ve learned that an early appreciation of nature grows into a life of affection and respect.
 I believe children should use their senses and imagination when learning about the wondrous world around us.
 Wild Bear lets me use my experience to give children a great foundation on which they can build their own desire to explore and find joy in the outdoors.”